writememe/BlgNetAutoSol/5_Logging_Testing_Validation/README.md

 The best thing about the CI pipeline is that all tests are binary.
 There is no room for partial success.
 The worst thing about the CI pipeline is that all tests are binary.
 These is no rooom for partial failure!
 If you look through my [build history](https://travis-ci.org/writememe/BlgNetAutoSol/builds), you will gain an insight into how long it took.

+I also worked out how to embed the build status of Travis CI into this README page as well

 ## Summary

 Adding conditional logging and CI to my overall solution has added another level of reliability and rigour to the solution.
 Learning how to use and interact with Travis CI has been a worthwhile process.
 When attempt to scale a git project over multiple developers, CI providers a way to automating testing of the code prior to being pushed to production.
 It forces you and your colleagues to write better code and have greater confidence when performing proactive testing.